 Struggling with academic papers?
 Contact a professional writing service for dummies.

 Just follow this step-by-step guide and in no time at all you will have a fool-proof method of derailing every challenging conversation you may get into, thus reaping the full benefits of every privilege that you have.

-The best part is, you don’t even have to be a white, heterosexual, cisgendered, cissexual, upper-class male to enjoy the full benefits of derailing conversation!
-Nope, you can utilize the lesser-recognized tactic of Horizontal Hostility to make sure that, despite being a member of a marginalized group yourself, you can exercise a privilege another marginalized group does not have in order not to heed their experience!
+The best part is, you don’t even have to be a white, heterosexual, trans-gendered, bisexual, upper-class male to enjoy the full benefits of derailing conversation!
+Nope, you can utilize a lesser-recognized tactic to make sure that, despite being a member of a marginalized group yourself, you can exercise a privilege another marginalized group does not have in order not to heed their experience!

 Read on, and learn, and remember… you don’t have to use these in any particular order!
 In fact, mixing them up can really keep those types of people on their toes!
 After all, they are pretty much used to hearing this stuff, so you don’t want to get too predictable or they’ll get lazy!